John Stanley – 18th July 1355

 He sighed with sheer delight.

-Guillam announced that his job was complete.
+Guillam came to say farewell.
 ‘I must return to Eleanor.
-I will go to her in Bordeaux, Don Fernandino will travel with me so that I can introduce him to the Prince and at the same time inform the Prince that you are both safe and well.
+I will go to her in Bordeaux, Don Fernandino will visit Pamiers and then join me in Bordeaux so that I can introduce him to the Prince and at the same time inform the Prince that you are both safe and well.

 Don Fernandino will then return to organise your final escape.
-I share some of Don Fernando’s plans for the future but in the short term Eleanor and I will retire to Montcler.
-You be welcome if you visit us there’.
+Eleanor and I will, later in the year, retire to Montcler.
+You will both be welcome if you visit us there’.

-And so Don Fernandino and Guillam left John and Ximene to there own devices.
+And so Don Fernandino and Guillam left John and Ximene to their own devices.

 John was shocked to discover that when he first walked without crutches to visit Selene and Helios, he found this short walk very hard work.

-At first he though this was some aspect of his injury, but he soon realized that loss of blood, infection and four weeks of inactivity had destroyed the fitness he had developed since Biscarrosse.
-Biscorrosse! suddenly he had clear memories, and Ximene… She is not my sister, she is my lover, my long lost lover.
+At first, he thought this was some aspect of his injury, but he soon realized that loss of blood, infection and four weeks of inactivity had destroyed the fitness he had developed since Biscarrosse.
+Biscorrosse!
+Suddenly he had clear memories

 He determined to regain his fitness.
 He thought back to the training regimes he had developed with Lord James.
 He stopped short at the memory.